cavingcrew/cavingcrew-all-event-matrix/README.md

 - `npm run push`: Deploys the local files to Google Apps Script.
 This is how you update the live script.
 - `npm run pull`: Fetches the latest version from Google Apps Script to your local environment.
 - `npm run watch`: Watches for local changes and automatically pushes them to Google Apps Script.
-- `npm run open`: Opens the Google Apps Script project in the browser.
-- `npm run deploy`: Creates a new versioned deployment of the Google Apps Script project.
-- `npm run undeploy`: Undeploys a specific version of the Google Apps Script project.
 - `npm run version`: Creates a new version of the Google Apps Script project.
 - `npm run logs`: Shows the most recent logs from the Google Apps Script project.